void-02/Airline-Review-Sentiment-Analysis/README.md

 **A Fast-API to predict sentiments and emotions of passengers behind their reviews about flights and airlines.**

 The API predicts sentiments behind user tweets whether they are positive or negative along with emotions associated with them.
-It also gives insights about particular airline's and its history of consumer satisfaction as per user input.
+It also gives insights about the particular airline's and its history of consumer satisfaction as per user input.